The Audio Masterclass Professional Course in Equalization

 Confused about equalization?
 Ready to master all of its techniques and tricks?
 Start here…

-The Audio Masterclass Professional Course in Equalization – Full online course with assessments of your practical assignment work leading to an Audio Masterclass certificate on successful completion.
+The Audio Masterclass Professional Course in Equalization – Full online course leading to your Audio Masterclass Certificate on successful completion.

 - The problem: Equalizers, both hardware and software, come in a number of types and can have an incredible array of controls.
 To get the best from a vocal or instrument, you have to resolve any frequency balance issues, then go on to improve the sound towards perfection.